jcoffman4/css-boxes/README.md

-A project to practice the CSS 'box model'
+A project to practice the CSS 'box model'.
+Also used to experiment with CSS Flexbox tool.